MarlinFirmware/MarlinDocumentation/_articles/development/reporting-bugs.md

 ---
-layout: articles

 title:        'Reporting Bugs'
 description:  'Detailed guide about bugs and how to report them'

 category: [ getting-started, development, needs-review ]
 ---

 Please submit bug reports to the [Marlin Issue Queue] so that we can try to resolve it.
 Use the [New Issue] button and follow the guidelines below.
 Before submitting an issue, please *search first to make sure the issue is new*.
 You can always add comments to an existing issue, even if it is closed, then we can re-open and continue to explore it.

 ## Bug Reporting Guidelines